 What relevant experience do you have?

 I wasn't in isolation for my resettlement, but I was on exchange as the only UK service-person in my location for my resettlement so some of the strategies I learnt can help.
-In the last two years I have provided free one-to-one coaching and career change support to nearly 100 personnel of all ranks and cap-badges.
+In the last four years I have provided free one-to-one coaching and career change support to nearly 100 personnel of all ranks and cap-badges.
 I am also a SSAFA mentor.

 Are you a qualified coach?